Designing high-fidelity two-qubit gates between fluxonium qubits: Setup and basic gate mechanism

 \subsection{Designing circuit parameters for low error}

 As discussed above, the nonlinear couplings $\chi_{ij}, \alpha$ in Eq.~\ref{Hamiltonian_diagonal} set speed limits on our gate time.
 Here we analytically estimate these parameters and directly relate them to circuit parameters.
-We then leverage this understanding to choose frequency allocations and coupling strengths to maximize $|\chi-\chi_{ij}|$ and $\alpha$ values for a given hybridization within the circuit.
-This minimizes inherited dissipation rates from non-computational, lossy states of the fluxoniums (see Table \ref{table:1}).
+We then leverage this understanding to choose frequency allocations and coupling strengths to maximize $|\chi-\chi_{ij}|$ and $\alpha$ values.
+We favor small hybridization to minimize inherited dissipation rates from non-computational, lossy states of the fluxoniums (see Table \ref{table:1}).
 We next estimate the resulting coherent errors as a function of gate duration, with qualitative agreement to numerical simulations.
 These estimates motivate our circuit parameter and control choices: by fine-tuning the drive frequency to eliminate any remaining spurious phases, both sources of unwanted Stark shifts destructively interfere to enable fast gates with low coherent errors.

 Our goal is to maximize $\chi_{ij}-\chi \sim \alpha$, with a fixed, tolerable amount of qubit-resonator hybridization.
 Our approach is to strongly couple the resonator one-photon state specifically with the fluxoniums' highly nonlinear plasmon transition to ensure sufficient $\chi-\chi_{ij}, \alpha$.
 We first employ perturbation theory in the fluxonium-resonator couplings to understand the dependence of the dispersive couplings $\chi_{ij}$ in Eq.~(\ref{Hamiltonian_diagonal}) on circuit parameters.
-For our choice of circuit parameters (which are typical, see SI), the dominant virtual transitions contributing to the $\chi_{ij}$ values involve the fluxonium 1-2 and 0-3 transitions.
+For our choice of circuit parameters (which are typical, see Appendix \ref{appendix_c_hamiltonian}), the dominant virtual transitions contributing to the $\chi_{ij}$ values involve the fluxonium 1-2 and 0-3 transitions.
 For example, to second order in perturbation theory, $\chi$ can be estimated as